Prethermal Floquet time crystals in chiral multiferroic chains and applications as quantum sensors of AC fields: Prethermal Floquet Time Crystal

 The effects of disorder in chiral multiferroic chain were examined in Ref.~\cite{stagraczynski2017many}, revealing distinct phases depending on the disorder strength: for small values of $h$, an ergodic phase was observed, while increasing the disorder strength led to a transition into the many-body localization (MBL) phase.
 We first analyse the period doubling magnetization dynamics in both of these regimes, highlighting the emergence of pFTC for large enough disorder strength and system sizes.
 Precisely, we compute the magnetization,

 where $\ket{\psi(0)}$ is a separable initial state given by with $\theta_j = \pi/16$ .
 Here, $\ket{\downarrow}$ and $\ket{\uparrow}$ are the eigenstates of the Pauli operator $\hat{\sigma}_z$.
 We show in Fig.~\ref{Magnetization_linear} our results for a kicking phase $\phi \approx \pi$.
 Due to the periodic nature of the dynamics, the observables are displayed at stroboscopic times, i.e., at integer multiples of $t/T$.
 For a low disorder strength $h = 1$, the collective magnetization dephases with amplitude decreasing rapidly until saturation at a null value; the behavior is moreover roughly independent of the system size - see Fig.~\ref{Magnetization_linear}(a).
 On the other hand, for a large disorder strength $h = 7$, the magnetization displays a period doubling dynamics which remains finite for a significantly longer time.
 Notably, the time required for the magnetization to reach zero increases with system size but does not diverge in the thermodynamic limit due to its prethermal behavior - see Fig.~\ref{Magnetization_linear}(b).
+Note that the pFTC behavior in our system originates from the disordered term in the external field, while the coupling (interaction) terms remain unaffected.
+In this way, although disorder may lead to a slower dynamics, its effective strength is greatly reduced by the kicking in the Floquet evolution.
+Precisely, at even stroboscopically times the effective kicking tends to counteract the local magnetic fields (as a destructive echoing effect) thus mitigating the disordered potential.
+A detailed discussion is provided in Ref. \cite{ippoliti2021many}.
+We perform a finite-size scaling analysis of the lifetime, {\it i.e.}, $\log(t^{*})$ as a function of the sensor size $N$ [inset of Fig.~\ref{Magnetization_linear}(b)].
+The results show that the lifetime initially grows exponentially with the sensor size and eventually saturates to a finite value in the thermodynamic limit.

-In order to investigate the entanglement dynamics in these regimes, we compute the entanglement entropy of the system, i.e., the von Neumann entropy of the reduced density matrix $\hat{\rho}_X$,
+In order to investigate the entanglement dynamics in these regimes~\cite{sahu2024}, we compute the entanglement entropy of the system, i.e., the von Neumann entropy of the reduced density matrix $\hat{\rho}_X$,

 where $\hat{\rho}_X = \text{Tr}_{X^c} [\hat{\rho}]$ is obtained by tracing out the complementary subsystem $X^c$ from the full density matrix $\hat{\rho} = \ket{\psi(t)}\bra{\psi(t)}$.
 In our analysis, we consider the entanglement entropy for an equal bipartition and denote it as $S_{\frac{N}{2}}$.
 In the ergodic phase (low disorder strength), the entanglement increases, eventually saturating at a volume-law constant value - Fig.~\ref{Magnetization_linear}(c).
 The time required for the entanglement to saturate corresponds roughly to the time at which the magnetization reaches zero.
 In the pFTC phase, similar to the ergodic phase, the entanglement also grows till a saturation value which follows a rough volume-law scaling, with a time required matching the one for which the magnetization approaches zero [Fig.~\ref{Magnetization_linear}(d)].
 We notice, however, that the value of saturation is significantly lower than in the ergodic case.